 Born in Vienna, Thomas Rösner conducted his first orchestral concerts at the age of 14.
-He studied in Vienna and attended masterclasses held by Ilya Musin, Myung-Whun Chung and Hans Graf.
+He studied in Vienna and aattended masterclasses held by Ilya Musik, Myung-Whun Chung and Hans Graf.

 In 1998, Fabio Luisi invited Thomas Rösner to take over a tour with the Orchestre de la Suisse Romande at short notice.
 That was the beginning of his international career.

 Thomas Rösner has celebrated major successes at different opera houses: He had his operatic debut in the United States in 2013/14 at Houston Grand Opera with “Die Fledermaus” and returned to Europe with “Fidelio” at Zurich Opera House, where he also conducted “Cosi fan tutte”.
 La Monnaie/De Munt in Brussels is where he conducted “L’Elisir d’Amore” and where he worked with Michael Haneke on “Cosi fan tutte”.
 Another of Rösner’s big successes was “Die Fledermaus” at the Stuttgart State Opera.

 He also guested at the Bavarian State Opera in Munich (“Königskinder”), New National Theatre Tokyo (“Salome”), Welsh National Opera (“Hänsel und Gretel”, “Die Fledermaus”), Geneva’s Grand Théâtre (“The Miraculous Mandarin”, “Bluebeard’s Castle”), Bregenz Festival, Glyndebourne Festival, Théâtre du Châtelet in Paris, Edinburgh International Festival, and many others.